jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Settings section of the App Service blade, Application settings is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image81.png "Settings section")

-3. Scroll down, and locate the **Connection strings** section
+3. Scroll down, and locate the **Connection strings** section.

 4. Add a new **Connection string** with the following values:

     -  Name: **ContosoSportsLeague**

-    -  Value: **Enter the Connection String for the last SQL Database that was created**
+    -  Value: **Enter the Connection String for the last SQL Database that was created**.

     -  Type: **SQL Database**